joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/03 - Content - Product Requirement Documents/md/PRD template-1.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This is a Product Requirement Document template to give you an idea of how to structure and fill in your PRD.
+This is a Product Requirement Document template to give you an idea of how to structure and fill in your PRD.

 Credit: []()